-Allison has performed in works choreographed by Renay Aumiller, BJ Sullivan, and Janet Lilly.
-Prior to beginning her MFA, she performed, choreographed, and taught professionally for Blue Gate Musicals, The National Theatre for Children, Missoula Children’s Theatre, Tweetsie Railroad, and other regional theatres along the East Coast.
+Allison has performed in works by renowned choreographers such as Renay Aumiller, BJ Sullivan, Janet Lilly, W. Terry Beck, Lani Weissbach, and Kylee Fassler-Pike, among others.
+She has performed, choreographed, and taught professionally for Flatlands Dance Theatre, Glow Lyric Theatre, Blue Gate Musicals, The National Theatre for Children, Children’s Theatre of Charlotte, Missoula Children’s Theatre, Tweetsie Railroad, and other regional theatres and dance companies across the United States.

 Scholarly & Research Activity

 Allison’s research is set at the intersection of creative practice, pedagogical investigation, and art for social change.
 Her choreographic work focuses on interdisciplinary collaboration with social practice and current issues and questions how we, as artists, might be catalysts for change and social justice.
 Recent choreographic research outcomes have been centered around the experiences of formerly incarcerated women in North Carolina (Released 2022), wrongful incarceration (Wrongful 2020), and the devastation of biodiversity in coral reefs (Watch Your Step 2023), among others.
 Alongside her work as a choreographer and filmmaker, her pedagogical research was also presented at the 2021 NDEO conference.